Mealybugs on Dracaena — White Cotton at the Leaf Bases and Cane Nodes

 Prevention

-- Pull back lower leaf bases monthly and check the hidden zone between leaf and cane
+- Pull back lower leaf bases monthly and check the hidden zone between leaf and cane, on every cane in a multi-cane pot

 - Quarantine new plants 3 weeks before introducing to your collection